Vegan Asparagus Pasta

 Looking for an easy, healthy dinner?
 This deliciously creamy vegan asparagus pasta delivers.

-Tender asparagus stalks combine with green peas to create a delightfully smooth, protein-packed sauce that pairs wonderfully with a variety of pasta types.
-Add sauteed asparagus tips, vegan Parmesan, and a little lemon peel, and you’ve got a nutritious dinner that’s surprisingly filling.
+Tender asparagus stalks combine with green peas and vegan butter to create a delightfully smooth, protein-packed sauce that pairs wonderfully with a variety of pasta types.
+Add sautéed asparagus tips, vegan parmesan, and a little lemon peel, and you’ve got a nutritious dinner that’s surprisingly filling.

 Ingredients for Vegan Asparagus Pasta.

-• Vegan Parmesan.
-We highly recommend using this homemade vegan Parmesan recipe, but if you’re strapped for time, any quality store-bought vegan parm will do.
+• Vegan parmesan.
+We highly recommend using our homemade vegan parmesan recipe, but if you’re strapped for time, any quality store-bought vegan parm will do.

 • Pasta.
 This thick and creamy sauce pairs best with a hollow pasta like penne or cavatappi, but can work with anything you have on hand.
 Use gluten-free pasta if desired.